atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `fileExists`
     Does a file with the given path exist?

-arg0
+arg0 : class java.lang.String : No Description

 ### `fileHasContent`
     Does a file with the given path exist and have the expected content?

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : class java.lang.String : No Description

 ### `majorProblem`
     Report a major problem

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : interface com.atomist.rug.runtime.FunctionInvocationContext : No Description

 ### `merge`